-Promoting the island of Ireland as a top destination for business tourism in the United States
+Promoting Ireland as a top destination for business tourism in the United States

-Alison Metcalfe, Tourism Ireland’s Head of North America, said: “Events like SMU International are an important platform to continue to grow awareness of the island of Ireland and our world-class business tourism offering.
+Alison Metcalfe, Tourism Ireland’s Head of North America, said: “Events like SMU International are an important platform to continue to build awareness of Ireland and our world-class business tourism offering.
 Business tourism is the most lucrative form of tourism, with visitors travelling to Ireland for business purposes spending about 2.5 times more than the average holidaymaker.

-Gerry Browne, Killarney Hotels; Allan O'Connor, Killarney Park Hotel; Marie McKown, Tourism Ireland; Steve Fenton, The Westin Dublin; and Crothur Murphy, Custom Ireland, at SMU International in New York.
+John Costelloe, Powerscourt Hotel; Gerry Browne, Killarney Hotels; Marie McKown, Tourism Ireland; Stephanie Hughes, The Westin Dublin; and Columba O'Reilly, Event Partners, at SMU International in New York.

 Notes To Editors